khsrali/LTB-Symm/docs/source/example1bands.rst

     import ltbsymm as ls
     import numpy as np

-Create an instance of TightBinding object:
+Create an object of TightBinding class:

 .. code:: ipython3